mariainesribeiro/MasterThesis/Stoichiometric calibration of HU to tissue parameters/README.md

    1. *GEMINIDensitiesTable.mat*: generated file to calibrate HU to mass density;
    2. *GEMINIMaterialsTable.mat*: generated file to calibrate HU to chemical composition.

+2. *CATPHAN604_data.mat*:
-2. *CATPHAN604_data.mat*: describes the chemical composition and mass density of each tissue substitute in CATPHAN 604, and reports the mean HU measured bu the Gemini CT scanner for each tissue substitute.
+    - Describes the chemical composition and mass density of each tissue substitute in CATPHAN 604, and reports the mean HU measured bu the Gemini CT scanner for each tissue substitute.